Skip to main content

 Curriculum

-The general assembly of the department establishes the regulation of second cycle programmes, which is afterwards approved by the senate, published in the official Government Gazette of the Hellenic Republic.
-The Ministry of Education and Religious Affairs is also notified.
+The general assembly of the department establishes the regulation of second cycle programmes.
+The regulation is subsequenlty approved by the Senate, published in the official Government Gazette of the Hellenic Republc, posted on the department's website and notified to the Ministry of Education, Religious Affairs and Sports.

 The regulation of second cycle pogrammes defines, except for the above-mentioned, the following: